kcm2/ab/references/angelbeatshd.rst

 * **Time skip**, Hisako taps Iwasawa's cheek with a drink, which surprises her.
 Iwasawa mentions that the song is almost done called "Crow Song".
 * Iwasawa demonstrates it to Hisako.
 Hisako is impressed.
 She asks if Iwasawa would still like to group up for a band.
 Iwasawa is anxious it and faints.
 * Kanade is outside and hears Hisako panicking, worried that Iwasawa is dying.
 Kanade adds that she isn't dead.
 Iwasawa's stomach grumbles.
 * Jump to Iwasawa in the infirmary, eating sandwiches and snacks.
-"So you still need to eat in the afterlife".
+"So, you still need to eat in the afterlife".
 Hisako scolds her.
 * Kanade says "you're not allowed to eat or drink in here" and "your body is no different from when you were alive, it's just that you can't die".
 * She leaves, saying to come to class tomorrow.
 * Hisako asks Iwasawa to take care of her body more, and that she doesn't want more people to die.
 They go to the roof of a building.
-* Hisako reveals that she "killed someone before" and explans that when she was alive the vocalist of the band she was in committed suicide.
+* Hisako reveals that she "killed someone before" and explains that when she was alive the vocalist of the band she was in committed suicide.
 She blames herself for "taking my eyes off her".
 Iwasawa reassures her.
 Hisako says that she is forming a band with Iwasawa and they are holding a concert tomorrow in front of the classrooms.

 .. [#v2c13-1] This takes place at the same Yuri is dealing with the bow (Ch 8).

 Chapter 14
 -----------

-* **Flashback to a younger Iwasawa in school.**
+* **Flashback** to a younger Iwasawa in school.
-* Some other girls are talking to each other, saying that Iwasawa is a "weird one", smart and hard to approch.
+* Some other girls are talking to each other, saying that Iwasawa is a "weird one", smart and hard to approach.
 * **Cut to Ch 10)** where she walks back Yuri.
 Iwasawa is thinking to herself.
 She says that the "friends" she had before brought "nothing but lies and pain", and isolated herself.
 She wonders if she could smile with friends.
 * **Cut to the next day**, with Iwasawa and Hisako setting up speakers in front of the classrooms.
 * Hisako scolds Iwasawa for being late.
 Iwasawa has doubts and Hisako reassures her.
-* They start playing which gets everyone's attention and they peform their song outsdie of the classrooms.
+* They start playing which gets everyone's attention and they perform their song outside of the classrooms.
 * The students cheer and ask for another song.
 The teachers run out of the front doors, Hisako and Iwasawa run away, and hide behind a shed/small building somewhere to the east of the cafeteria as the teachers look for them.
 * Iwasawa hugs/pushes Hisako to the ground and said that she had the most fun singing, and that she needs Hisako.
 * Kanade is shown standing behind a wall after finding them.
 She turns and walks away.